 The Historic Places Trust-registered structures were seamlessly interconnected to provide 1,000m2 floor plates over four levels spanning both buildings.

-Hawkins, in partnership with Cooper& Company, Peddle Thorp Architects, Holmes and NDY, worked together to provide full seismic, fire and services upgrades.
-The project involved:
+Hawkins, in partnership with Cooper and Company, Peddle Thorp Architects, Holmes and NDY, worked together to provide full seismic, fire and services upgrades.

 The site is located at the heart of Britomart’s Precinct, bounded by Custom Street East, Gore Street, Roukai lane and Takutai Square.